Antye Greie

-Antye Greie (aka AGF or Poemproducer) is a vocalist, musician, composer, producer, and new media artist.
+Antye Greie, also known as AGF or Poemproducer, is a vocalist, musician, composer, producer, and new media artist.

 Life

 Greie was born and raised in East Germany.
 Her work involves speech combined with electronic music.
 She works on sound installations, moving image, audio visualization and real time video processing.
 In 2009, as part of the collective The Lappetites, she staged the multimedia opera Fathers in Berlin Haus der Kulturen der Welt.

 In 2011 she initiated the arts organization Hai Art on the island of Hailuoto becoming the curator.

 Greie has written two feature film scores, theater and dance plays.

-Greie performs as AGF (solo), AGF/DELAY (with Vladislav Delay), with Zavoloka, The Dolls (with Vladislav Delay and Craig Armstrong), Laub (with Jotka), and The Lappetites (with Eliane Radigue, Kaffe Matthews and Ryoko Akama /Kuwajima).
+Greie performs as AGF (solo), AGF/DELAY (with Vladislav Delay), with Zavoloka, The Dolls (with Vladislav Delay and Craig Armstrong), Laub (with Jotka), and The Lappetites (with Éliane Radigue, Kaffe Matthews and Ryoko Akama /Kuwajima).

 Personal life

 She lived in Berlin from 1996 to 2008.
 In 2008 she moved to Hailuoto, Finland.
 She is married to Sasu Rippati.